PamTheDev/AFQM-CC-Loader/README.md

 # How It Works
 The mod loader adds any associated gml scripts, and any associated art for a custom character given it is insde of the "Character Assets" folder.
+### YOU CAN RUN THE SCRIPT AS MANY TIMES AS YOU WANT/ NEED, IT WONT BREAK
 # How to use
 ## 0.
 First before any mod loading, you need UndertaleModTool (https://github.com/UnderminersTeam/UndertaleModTool/releases/download/0.8.3.0/UndertaleModTool_v0.8.3.0-Windows-SingleFile.zip).
 This is ***REQUIRED*** for the loader to work.
 Once you have it installed (which means it is NOT in a zipped/ compressed file and is unzipped) then you can move on.